syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Setting current user for conversation

-The [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~CurrentUser.html) helps differentiate between the sender and reciever of the messages.
+The [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~CurrentUser.html) helps differentiate between the sender and receiever of the messages.
 On any given chat window, the `SfChat.CurrentUser` is meant to be the sender(author of outgoing messages).
 Refer the below code example to set up a current user in a chat.

 {% tabs %}
 {% highlight xaml %}